Regret, stability & fairness in matching markets with bandit learners: MAIN RESULTS

+Proposition \ref{prop:no_P_no_T} states that applying the GS algorithm at each time step ensures that every matching is stable and that every agent has low pessimal regret.
+However, the second half of Proposition \ref{prop:no_P_no_T} reveals an impossibility result: without costs or transfers, it is not possible to guarantee low \emph{optimal} regret alongside stability.
+In fact, there are settings in which the optimal regret of at least one agent grows $\Omega(T)$.
+Guaranteeing low pessimal regret reassures pessimistic agents that they will at least reach their worst-case performance under a true stable matching in $O(\log(T))$ time steps.
+However, because low optimal regret is not guaranteed, any optimistic agent will be disappointed: it can take $\Omega(T)$ time steps to surpass their worst-case performance under a true stable matching.

-To see why, without costs or transfers, it is not possible to guarantee $O(\log(T))$ optimal regret, fairness, or high social welfare alongside stability, consider the following example, which is further detailed in the proof of Proposition \ref{prop:no_P_no_T} in Appendix \ref{sec:app_no_CT}.
+\textbf{Incorporating costs and transfers}.
+Therefore, without costs or transfers, the platform cannot simultaneously guarantee stability and fairness or high social welfare.
+This negative result begs the question: Is it possible to do better and guarantee low optimal regret, fairness, or high social welfare alongside stability?
+It turns out that the answer is yes.

+\begin{theorem} There exist cost and transfer rules $\cC(\cdot , \cdot \, ; \nu_t)$ and $\cT(\cdot , \cdot \, ; \nu_t)$ such that, if the GS algorithm is applied over $V(\cdot, \cdot \, ; \nu_t)$ at every $t \in [T]$, then stability, low regret, fairness, and $\frac{1}{2}$-high social welfare are guaranteed for all $(\cA, \mu)$. \end{theorem} Theorem \ref{thm:possibility_result} states that, with costs and/or transfers, it is possible to simultaneously guarantee all four desiderata.
+It implies that the impossibility result of Proposition \ref{prop:no_P_no_T} only holds when costs and transfers are not allowed.
+We give intuition for the proof in Section \ref{sec:discussion}.
+Several questions arise, such as, what types of costs and transfers provide guarantees on stability and regret?
+Moreover, do such costs and transfers arise in practice?
+In the following section, we provide insights into these questions by studying a few examples.